anlawande/promise-pc/README.md

 A Promise implementation of the producer-consumer problem.

 Basically a queue in which you can keep adding promises.
 Consumer(s) consume promises and notify the producer.
+Uses the [then/promise](http://github.com/then/promise) implementation.

 Number of consumers is dynamic.
 (Currently changing the maxParallel value does not do anything, coming soon)